-Unsurprisingly Manchester City have dipped into the transfer market once more, bringing in four high-profile signings, and getting their business done early.
-Jesus Navas offers something completely different to City’s usual suspects in midfield and can change a match either while starting or from the bench if Manuel Pellegrini decides he doesn’t merit a starting spot.
-Stevan Jovetic and Alvaro Negredo are classy forwards and City will have some of the best firepower in England, as Newcastle found out.
+Unsurprisingly Manchester City have dipped into the transfer market once more, bringing in four high-profile signings.
+Whilst Jesus Navas might not start regular matches he offers something completely different to City’s usual suspects in midfield and can change a match from the bench if Manuel Pellegrini decides he doesn’t merit a starting spot.
+Stevan Jovetic and Alvaro Negredo are class forwards although where they’ll fit in is unclear with Sergio Aguero and Eden Dzeko for company.
 City still need a new defender though and Pepe would be handy if they can prise him from Real Madrid.

 Grade: A (last week: A)

 Out: Paul Scholes (retired); Reece Brown (released); John Cofie (released)